Circus Mockumentary Common Ground comes from Upswing, a contemporary circus company based in London.

 I am a stand-up comedian and comedy writer Athena Kugblenu

 Why Common Ground?

-Tell us a memorable moment from idea to final edit?
+Tell us a memorable moment on set.

 How do we keep up to date with you and your work?